umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/migrating-to-v8.md

 First thing to do is spin up a fresh new Umbraco 8.1+ site.
 Make sure it all works and that no content is there (_hint:_ choose not to install starter kit).

-See 'Known Issue' (above) regarding upgrading directly to version 8.6 and above.
+See the [known issues](#known-issues) section above regarding migrating directly to version 8.6 and above.

 ![Fresh 8.1 site](images/fresh-8_1-site.png)